aKob93/botasaurus-cf-solve/README.md

     cache=True,
     max_retry=5,  # Retry up to 5 times, which is a good default

-    reuse_driver= True, # Reuse the same driver for all tasks
+    reuse_driver=True,  # Reuse the same driver for all tasks

     output=None,

     close_on_crash=True,